Cinnamon Streusel Apple Bread

 Storage recommendations

 Wrap any leftover apple bread in plastic wrap and store on the counter for a day or two.
-Any longer than that and I would refrigerate it, wrapped tightly and placed in an airtight container.
+Any longer than that, wrap it tightly and place it in an airtight container in the refrigerator.
 It should keep fresh in the fridge for up to about 5 days.
 To serve warm, simply pop a slice or two in the microwave for about 30 seconds.

 Freezing tips

 To reheat bread from frozen, thaw slices overnight in the refrigerator or for an hour or so at room temperature.
-Place your apple bread slices on a baking sheet, and warm in the oven at 350 degrees F for about 3 minutes or until warmed through.
+Place the slices on a baking sheet, and warm in the oven at 350 degrees F for about 3 minutes or until warmed through.
 Or reheat in the microwave.

 More apple recipes